omahasean/candidate-assessment-2021/README.md

 ## Questions?

-If you should have any questions related to features or expectations, we encourage you to reach out.
+If you should have any questions related to features or expectations, we encourage you to reach out before you dive into the exercise.
 Please send questions to `jobs+bos@techelevator.com`.